TablePlus/dummiesdata/README.md

 npm run build
 ```

-Double click on `DummiesData.tableplusplugi` to install the Plugin.
+Double click on `DummiesData.tableplusplugin` to install the Plugin.

 # How to use

 1. Open a connection.
 2. Open a table.
 3. Click on Plugin icon in the left side bar or press `command + L`.
-4. Click `run` in the plugin.
+4. Click `run` in the Plugin.